Emzime/PowershellForMadmax/README.md

 # Installation

-Extract the folder where you want, fill in the config.yaml file and then run (right click, run with powershell) CreatePlot.ps1 or double click CreatePlot.bat<br>
+Extract the folder where you want, fill in the config.yaml file and then double click Run.bat<br>
 All you have to do is wait until your disks are full.

 # Next step